offerrall/photoff/docs/basics.md

 from photoff.io import load_image, save_image
 from photoff.core.types import CudaImage

-# Load an image from disk
+# Load an image from disk into GPU memory
 image = load_image("input.jpg")

 # Save an image to disk